siduction/sidu-manual/data/en/0209-no-gui-burn_en.md

 $ wodim dev=/dev/scd0 driveropts=burnfree,noforcespeed fs=14M speed=8 -dao -eject -v <image.iso>
 ~~~

-If you get an error message about *"driveropts "*, this is because burnfree is not possible on some burners.
+If you get an error message concerning *"driveropts "*, this is because burnfree is not possible on some burners.
 This is solved by removing the driveropts from the command.

 ~~~
 $ wodim dev=/dev/sr0 fs=14M speed=8 -dao -eject -v <image.iso>